GianfrancoBazzani/hunting-the-wolf-ZK-game/README.md

 * The game is over hen the shepherd kills the wolf, the score consists in the # of sheep that left alive.
 * The game can be repeated switching the roles in order to compare the scores and obtain a winner.

-ZK is used to allow the game computation mantaining hiden the wolf hidden inside a sheep skin.
+ZK is used to allow the game computation mantaining hiden the wolf inside a sheep skin.
 To avoid brute force attack against the wolf hidden identity we use a salted hash commitment.

 ## Circuits
 we use 2 circuits, since every round is done in 2 steps